|

 Rotate the pendulum gently one-half (1/2) turn only and release it.
 The clock will then start running.

-The thin wire (suspension spring) that that the pendulum hangs from IS VERY DELICATE and must not be bent or twisted in any way.
+The suspension spring (thin flat wire) that that the pendulum hangs from IS VERY DELICATE and must not be bent or twisted in any way.
 Damage of the suspension wire by the customer is NOT COVERED BY THE WARRANTY.

 One thousand day clocks (and many others by Schatz) have a date stamped on the back of the movement.
 There will be digits for the month and the year.
 For example, 12 57 means December 1957.